migarabhanu/SafarieAI/README.md

 Safarie is a simple AI designed by me for ACICTS Bits'21. 👾

 # How to use ?
-Please download the Python file and run it !
+Please download both Python files and run it !

 ***Source Code Protected 🚀***